South Australian Country Fire Service: Urban appliances

 Urban appliances are usually Pumpers', 24Pumpers' (24P) or 34Pumpers' (34P).
-They have bigger pumps, and are more suitable for responding to urban incidents like house fires, car accidents etc.
+They have bigger pumps and more specialised equipment (e.g. extra SCBA sets), and are more suitable for responding to urban incidents like house fires, car accidents etc. Since 2019, the CFS has introduced an Urban-Rural Pumper (URP), typically a 24 or 34 with a larger pump, which adds the benefit of being a rural appliance whilst also being able to serve a township as a pumper appliance.
+(Similar to a 24Pumper/34Pumper).

 Specialised appliances

 These are trucks which are designed for one purpose, like Rescue, or HAZMAT.
-Usually these are combined with another truck. (e.g. A pumper will be a combined Pumper/HAZMAT truck, or Pumper/Rescue) There is one statewide HAZMAT truck, which is based at Burnside CFS that responds to any HAZMAT incident in the state.
-It carries extra air cylinders for the Breathing Apparatus as well as gas tight suits, atmospheric monitoring equipment, and other specialised equipment.
+Usually these are combined with another truck. (e.g. A pumper will be a combined Pumper/HAZMAT truck, or Pumper/Rescue) There are six statewide HAZMAT trucks, one for each Region, which are based at Burnside CFS, Lincoln, Murray Bridge, Naracoorte, Nuriootpa and Stirling North that responds to any HAZMAT incidents in the state.
+They carry extra air cylinders for the Breathing Apparatus as well as gas tight suits, liquid tight suits, splash suits, atmospheric monitoring equipment, and other specialised equipment.

 Vehicle inventory

 According to the Basic Firefighting 1 (BF1) manual, the CFS vehicles are such: